edubart/nelua-lang/docs/pages/overview.md

 ## Variables

-Variables are declared or defined like in lua, but optionally you can specify it's type when declaring:
+Variables are declared or defined like in Lua, but optionally you can specify it's type when declaring:

 ```nelua